stevleibelt/php_framework_knowledge_test/README.md

 *  Create a interface for handeling different types of question/answere cases
 *  Implement a simple web application to do the knowledge test via a webbrowser
 *  Implement a console application to do the knowledge test via command line
-*  Create a question/answere case generator to easy up the case generation
+*  Create a question/answere case generator to easy up the test case generation

 ## Milestone